-In recording complaints activity, licensees should consider the types of data and reports that will enable them to demonstrate compliance with the above rules for handling complaints, together with the overarching principles requiring fair dealings with clients.
-More specific rules and standards for complaints records will be developed over time by the BMA.
+In recording complaints activity, licensees should consider the types of data and reports that will enable them to demonstrate compliance with the above Rules for handling complaints, together with the overarching principles requiring fair dealings with clients.
+More specific Rules and standards for complaints records will be developed over time by the CBB.

-7 Bahrain Monetary Agency Volume 4: Rulebook Investment Business
+- The state of the Central Bank of Bahrain Volume 4: Rulebook Investment Business